Skip to main content

 17. Mistakes aren’t a problem, they are the solution.

-Failing is literally how we progress.
+Failure is a necessary yeast in the dough of progress (stoppp I literally just came up with that.
+That is so funny).
 In fact, for every lesson learned in this world, someone had to fall flat on their face first.
 When we read books, listen to others, or follow formulas, we are able to use other people’s experiences to escape pitfalls in our own lives.
 But did you know there are lessons only you can teach yourself?

 18. Prioritize your financial capacities.

-19. Place your passions and purpose at the forefront of your mind.
+19. Place your purpose and calling at the forefront of your mind.

 20. Look good even to the grocery store.